-We have a school turtle called Boris and a school dog called Sam.
-We have a 'Reading to Dogs' programme where children have the opportunity to read to Sam.
+We have a school dog called Vuk.
+We have a 'Reading to Dogs' programme where children have the opportunity to read to Vuk.

 Omihi school is located in the picturesque Omihi Valley in North Canterbury.
 A number of families have a long association with the school, coming from agricultural and more recently horticultural backgrounds.
-The school has two classrooms linked by the library, plus a detached office block.
-These were all renovated recently, so the classrooms are a lovely, bright, inviting space for children to learn.
 We have a swimming pool that we use in Terms 1 and 4, a well resourced PE shed, library and school garden that the children contribute to.

 Omihi has a strong focus on continuously improving teaching and learning.
 Professional development is therefore regarded as very important.
 All staff attend courses and consultants and advisory services are employed to assist the school in developing and delivering high quality programmes.

-We are part of the Kowai Principal’s Professional Development cluster and the Tipu Maia Community of Learning, who are committed to providing our staff with the necessary “tools” and opportunities for quality teaching and learning for our students, in order to enhance learning outcomes.
+We are part of the North Canterbury Principal’s Professional Development cluster, CPPA (Canterbury Primary Principal's Association), NZPF (NZ Principals Federation) and the Tipu Maia Community of Learning, who are committed to providing our staff with the necessary “tools” and opportunities for quality teaching and learning for our students, in order to enhance learning outcomes.